4.95 from 184 votes

 • Almond extract.
 Using almond extract in both the frosting and cake gives it a bright and enticing flavor without being overwhelming; you’ll almost wonder what it is that’s giving the cake such a perfectly balanced flavor (if you’ve tried my angel food cake, you know what I’m talking about!)!

 • Buttermilk.
-I love using buttermilk in cakes to add moisture and flavor.
+This ingredient is key for moisture and flavor (and I credit it for being why my chocolate cake recipe has been such a wild success!)
 If you’re in a pinch, you can use my buttermilk substitute, but I’d really recommend using the real stuff for this one.

 • Pecans.
 If you’d like to use toasted pecans, toast them before you chop, otherwise they’re likely to burn.